fakenos/fakenos/docs/development/tasks.en.md

 The available tasks are:

 -  `tests`: It will create a docker that will perform all the needed tests to ensure that the code passes all the tests, format conventions, etc. It is intended to help ensure a good maintainance of the project.
+There is an option that is `--local` so it does not run in a docker container.

 -  `gen-docs-platform-commands`: Generate automatically the documentation for a platform.
 It was originally intended to document all the commands in the first version of the project, but it can be used to document any platform.